bb4/bb4-website/trunk/README.txt

  - Set JAVA_HOME to the JDK install location (e.g. D:\apps\Program Files\Java\jdk1.6.0_32).

 Building
- - Very entries in ant/common.properties and ant/build.xml.
+ - Verify entries in ant/common.properties and ant/build.xml.
 No changes should be needed.
     - If you want to deploy to a local webserver, you can set codebase=localhost, and distributionDir=<apache install location>/Apache2.2/htdocs